rdeepu13/TIc-Tac-Toe/README.md

 Used Minimax algorithm of Game Theory

 An implementation of minimax algorithm to construct an unbeatable AI in Tic-Tac-Toe.
+It builds the complete game tree and precomputes the best choice for every state of the game and traverses throughoutt the tree during the runtime.

 Time complexity is O(number of states) which is less than 10^6 in tic-tac-toe

-It builds the complete game tree and precomputes the best choice for every state of the game and traverses throught the tree during the runtime.

 Total states = 549946